 Flat People Dolls are kind of like paper dolls but they’re made from a cereal box and a toilet paper roll.
-You can make a whole family of flat people dolls for your kids to play with for zero cost.
+You can make a whole family of homemade dolls for your kids to play with for zero cost.

 Remember the simple joy of playing with paper dolls when you were a child?
 Well, you can provide your kids with a set of their own by making a set of flat people with a few simple household items.